 Coming Home & Re-Entry Placards

 There are three tiers of re-entry.
-Businesses must register for a re-entry placard to be assigned to a tier that re-enters before citizens.
+Businesses must register for a re-entry placard bi-yearly to be assigned to a tier that re-enters before residents.
 Businesses will receive a Tier level and a certain number of placards for the vehicles needed to re-enter the city.
 These placards dictate when the business can re-enter the City.

 For questions about placards, including re-setting and passwords, or to make an appointment to pick up placards, please contact Carlos Muniz at (504) 658-8714.

 Dial 311 or visit ready.nola.gov to find information about health and human services available, such as food, clothing, shelter, medical information, and more.